 It would seem that 1,000,000,000,000,000 organized neurological connections in of the brain would be sufficient to provide for memory of a lifetime.
 But research has shown that is far too small a number, especially when all of the neurons that form the connections are doing other tasks.
 Recent discoveries have shown that memories, skills and learned abilities are not just functions of an alternating and constantly changing electrical network like a computer chip, as science first believed.
-But instead, they are functions of the electrolization of the individual molecules that form each of the billions of neurons in the brain.
+But instead, they are written in electrical code in the minute electrical differences of individual molecules that form each of the billions of neurons in the brain.

 "Taken together, these findings suggest that the most likely unit of information storage during learning is not the neuron itself, but rather the molecules that comprise it."